AffirmedVisionary/road-to-freelance/README.md

 ## Objectives:

-- [ ] Use GitHub Project on this repo to plan out a online diary.
+- [ ] Use GitHub Project on this repo to plan out an online diary.
-- [ ] Create a diary for the challenge.
+- [ ] Create a diary for the challenge which other challenge goers can use in the future.
-- [ ] Create a list of resources for freelance web development as I go.
+- [ ] Collect a list of resources for freelance web development as I go.
-- [ ] Create an ongoing project wishlist.
+- [ ] Create an ongoing future project wishlist.

 ## Desirables: